Ariane 6: Description

-Ariane 6 comprises three major structural and propellant-carrying components.

-Lower Liquid Propulsion Module
+First stage

-The first stage of Ariane 6 is called the Lower Liquid Propulsion Module (LLPM).
-It is powered by a single Vulcain 2.1 engine, burning liquid hydrogen (LH2) with liquid oxygen (LOX).
-Vulcain 2.1 is an updated version of the Vulcain 2 engine from Ariane 5 with lower manufacturing costs.
+The first (lower) stage of Ariane 6 is called the Lower Liquid Propulsion Module (LLPM).
+It is powered by a single Vulcain 2.1 engine fueled by liquid hydrogen (LH2) with liquid oxygen (LOX).
 The LLPM is 5.4 m in diameter and contains approximately 140 t of propellant.

-Solid Rockets
+Boosters

-Additional thrust for the first stage will be provided by either two or four P120 Solid rocket boosters, known within Ariane 6 nomenclature as Equipped Solid Rockets (ESR).
+Additional thrust for the first stage will be provided by either two or four P120C model solid rocket boosters, known within Ariane 6 nomenclature as Equipped Solid Rockets (ESR).
 Each booster contains approximately 142000 kg of propellant and delivers up to 4650 kN of thrust.
-The P120 motor is also first stage of the upgraded Vega C smallsat launcher.
-The increased production volumes through sharing motors lowers production costs.

-The first full-scale test of the ESR occurred at Kourou on 16 July 2018, and the test completed successfully with the thrust reaching 4615 kN in vacuum.
+The P120C engine is also used in the first stage of the upgraded Vega C launcher.
+By sharing motors, production volumes can be increased, lowering production costs.
+The first full-scale test of the ESR occurred at Kourou, French Guiana, on 16 July 2018, and the test completed successfully with thrust reaching 4615 kN in vacuum.